LLNL/RAJA/docs/sphinx/user_guide/getting_started.rst

 To run RAJA code on AMD GPUs, one typically uses the HIP compiler and tool chain (which can also be used to compile code for NVIDIA GPUs).

-.. note:: RAJA requires version 3.5 or newer of the rocm software stack to
+.. note:: RAJA requires version 3.5 or newer of the ROCm software stack to
           use the RAJA HIP back-end.

 Also, RAJA relies on the rocPRIM HIP utilities library for some HIP functionality.
-The rocPRIM included in the ROCM install is used by default if available.
+The rocPRIM included in the ROCm install is used by default if available.
 RAJA includes a rocPRIM submodule that is used if it is not available.
 To use an external rocPRIM install provide the following option to CMake:
 ``-DRAJA_ENABLE_EXTERNAL_ROCPRIM=On -DROCPRIM_DIR=<pat/to/rocPRIM>``.